 Are you avoiding uncomfortable feelings?

 Decluttering and or organizing bring up uncomfortable feelings.
 They just do so, of course, who wouldn’t want to avoid anything that is uncomfortable.
-Avoidance of these feelings protects us from depression and anxiety.
-So, if we are going to be decluttering, we want to be in a good space.
-Check out this post for more info and support https://spaceforyou.ca/2018/05/16/getting-past-fear-and-emotional-clutter/
+Avoidance of these feelings protects us from depression, sadness and anxiety.
+If we are working on our belongings and our home, we want to be in a good space and often need encouragement and support.
+Check out this post for more info and support

 Do you feel like you are just waiting for something?